The National Environmental Policy Act (NEPA) requires Federal agencies to undertake an assessment of the environmental effects of their proposed

 guidelines dictate a higher level of environmental review.

-For more information regarding current NEPA planning activities pertaining to the Mexican wolf please visit the following link:
+For more information regarding NEPA please visit the following links: